-BOSTON (AP) — Key events in the life of James 'Whitey' Bulger, who was convicted Monday by a jury that believed the mob boss took part in 11 slayings, finding him guilty of racketeering and other a slew of other crimes:
+BOSTON (AP) — Key events in the life of James "Whitey" Bulger, the mob boss who was sentenced Thursday for taking part in 11 slayings, racketeering and other a slew of other crimes:

 — Sept.
 3, 1929: James Bulger is born the second of six children to Irish immigrant parents in Boston's Dorchester neighborhood.
 His platinum hair earns him the nickname "Whitey."